[?] Subscribe To This Site

 Tapeworm Life Cycle

-The tapeworm life cycle starts with the adult tapeworm (T.pisiformis), which inhabits the intestines of the dog, coyote, wolf or fox.
+The tapeworm life cycle starts with an adult tapeworm (T.pisiformis), which inhabits the intestines of the dog, coyote, wolf, fox or other canid.
 The adult tapeworm sheds its eggs, and the infested canine excretes tapeworm eggs in their scat or feces.

 Stage II of the tapeworm life cycle is the transmission of the eggs to the intermediate host, most often a rabbit, rodent or hare.
 This occurs through contamination of their fur with dog feces, or through contaminated food.
 Wild cottontails easily pick up tapeworm eggs as they run through the brush, and then meticulously groom themselves, eating the eggs.